Asymptotics of analytic torsion for hyperbolic three--manifolds: Betti numbers

 We can conclude the proof using this lemma.
-According to (i) we can apply \cite[Theorem 1.8]{7S} to the sequence $M_n'$ and we get that $b_1(M_n')=o(\vol M_n)$.
-On the other hand it is easy to see that because of (i) we have $|b_1(M_n)-b_1(M_n')|\le h_n$ (where $h_n$ is the number of cusps of $M_n$) so that by Lemma \ref{nbcuspsBS} we get that
+According to \ref{also_BS} we can apply \cite[Theorem 1.8]{7S} to the sequence $M_n'$ and we get that $b_1(M_n') = o(\vol M_n)$.
+On the other hand it is easy to see that because of \ref{is_surgery} we have $b_1(M_n) \le b_1(M_n') + h_n$ (where $h_n$ is the number of cusps of $M_n$).
+Thus we obtain: